-Universal services that work with children and young people-for example, maternal and child health services, early childhood services, schools and health service providers-often lack the knowledge and expertise to identify and respond when children and young people are experiencing family violence.
-With this intersection of services there is a role for collaborative partnerships to help find appropriate solutions for children and families.
+Individuals employed within universal services that work with children and young people - for example, maternal and child health services, early childhood services, schools and health service providers - often lack the knowledge and expertise to identify and respond when children and young people are experiencing risks to their safety and wellbeing.
+With an intersection of services there is a role for collaborative partnerships to help find appropriate solutions for children and families.
+Every jurisdiction is currently developing policies to build the capacity of Aboriginal Community Controlled Organisations (ACCOs) to take greater responsibility for keeping children from entering the OOHC sector.36

-The overrepresentation of Aboriginal and Torres Strait Islander children in Out of Home Care is a significant concern.
-SNAICC has called for expanding Closing the Gap targets to address the overrepresentation of children in out-of-home care by 2040, and for sub-targets that address the underlying causes of child protection intervention.30
+The over-representation of Aboriginal and Torres Strait Islander children in OOHC is a significant concern.
+SNAICC (the Secretariat of National Aboriginal and Islander Child Care) has called for expanding Closing the Gap targets to address the over-representation of children in OOHC by 2040, and for sub-targets that address the underlying causes of child protection intervention.37